List of foreign A-League Men players

 Clubs listed are those for which the player has played at least one A-League Men game.
 Note that calendar years are used.
 This follows general practice in expressing years a player spent at club.

-As of 19 February 2023, 89 different nations have been represented in the A-League Men.
-Paraguay is the most recent nation to be represented with Fernando Romero debuting for Melbourne Victory on 18 February 2023.
+As of 17 October 2025, 98 different nations have been represented in the A-League Men.
+Peru is the most recent nation to be represented with Piero Quispe making his league debut on 17 October 2025.

 In bold: players who are currently at an A-League Men club.